Collective Enfranchisement: Costing

 - Possible purchase price of £82,513 or £8,250 per flat

-In some cases the leaseholders’ immediate landlord will not be the competent landlord for the enfranchisement process but an intermediate landlord who’s lease might also be only a few days superior to that of other leaseholders so it will shortly be ending.
+In some cases the leaseholders’ immediate landlord will not be the competent landlord for the enfranchisement process but an intermediate landlord.
+Their lease might also be only a few days superior to that of other leaseholders so it will shortly be ending.
 In this situation there is either no reversionary value or the amount is so small that it can be disregarded.
-If it is regarded then the value of the reversion will represent the diminution in the competent freeholder’s interest.
+If it is regarded however then the value of the reversion will represent the reduction in the competent freeholder’s interest.

 Applying this to the original example and disregarding any ground rent paid by the intermediate landlord to the freeholder, the diminution in the two interests would be (figures rounded down):